Six Years After Museum Heist, Missing Picasso Possibly Found In Romania

 And the fates of the Picasso and Monets were even more mysterious, because they "were produced on board and paper, which wouldn't leave any traces if burned."

-Prosecutors say the recovered painting is being authenticated.
+Prosecutors say the recovered painting is being examined for authentication.